va7sdf/va7sdf.github.io/_posts/2016-02-08-raspberry-pi-flight-tracker.md

 layout: post
 title: "Raspberry Pi Flight Tracker"
 ---
+<!--- Had to use the HTML anchor for FlightRadar24.com per https://github.com/MalcolmRobb/dump1090/pull/71 -->
 One of the many cool things you can do with your Raspberry Pi is to add a special $30 [DVB-T](https://en.wikipedia.org/wiki/DVB-T) USB dongle and install some software to turn your Pi into a flight data feeder for <a href="http://flightradar24.com/" rel="noreferrer">FlightRadar24</a> and [FlightAware](https://flightaware.com).
-<!--- Had to use the HTML anchor for FlightRadar24.com per https://github.com/MalcolmRobb/dump1090/pull/71 -->

-A Pi feeder is an more affordable hobbyist option when compared to the expensive higher-end [ADS-B](https://en.wikipedia.org/wiki/Automatic_dependent_surveillance_–_broadcast) receivers such as the [Radarcape](http://modesbeast.com/radarcape.html), [Mode-S Beast](http://modesbeast.com/scope.html), or [Kinetic SBS Models](http://www.kinetic.co.uk/index.php).
+In return both sites offer enhanced memberships while you maintain your feed to them.
+A real bonus for aviation enthusiasts!

+## Overview

 ## DVB-T USB Dongle

+because a typical DVB-T dongle costs $20-$30.

+A Pi feeder is a more affordable option for hobbyists when compared to the expensive higher-end [ADS-B](https://en.wikipedia.org/wiki/Automatic_dependent_surveillance_–_broadcast) receivers such as the [Radarcape](http://modesbeast.com/radarcape.html), [Mode-S Beast](http://modesbeast.com/scope.html), [Kinetic SBS Models](http://www.kinetic.co.uk/index.php), or [AirNav RadarBox](https://www.airnavsystems.com/RadarBox/index.html).

 As long as you purchase a DVB-T dongle based on the Realtek RTL2832U with the Rafael Micro R820T or R820T2 tuner, the Mode S decoder software, dump1090, can interface with it.

 The [NooElec NESDR Mini 2](http://www.amazon.ca/gp/product/B00PAGS0HO/) is recommended.
 I currently use the older [NooElec TV28Tv2](http://www.amazon.ca/gp/product/B00CM3LNMM/)

-## Raspberry Pi Configuration

-+ Static IP: Recommended so you can access the built-in dump1090 web interface; use network tools, such as netcat (nc) to view CSV output for debugging; or, use dynamic dns.

 ## Requirements

 + One USB 2.0 port.
 (Keep in mind the USB dongle is quite large and can interfere with access to other ports.)
-+ Raspbian (Wheezy or Jessie) either installed via NOOBS or from an image is fine.
++ Raspbian Wheezy or Jessie (full or lite) either installed via NOOBS or from an image is fine.
++ Accounts with
 + Latitude, Longitude and altitude of antenna position - if you plan to use MLAT.
 (If your smartphones' built-in GPS only shows latitude and longitude, you can use a third-party app to get the altitude.
 Another option is to use FreeMapTools [Elevation Finder](https://www.freemaptools.com/elevation-finder.htm) or similar to obtain your latitude, longitude, and elevation.
 If you use the website, remember to then add the height of your antenna from the ground to get the altitude.)
++ Static IP \[recommended\] so you can access the built-in dump1090 web interface; use network tools, such as netcat (nc) to view CSV output for debugging; or, use dynamic dns.

 ---